forestgrape/coronavirus/index.md

 ## Introduction to Coronaviruses

+### Virus Classification
+As noted above all [forms of life](#form-of-life) which don't encode their entire metabolism are called [viruses](#virus).
+Since forms that rely on other forms metabolism exists across the tree of life, viruses are as diverse as the tree of life.
+The goal of classification is usually to group things together which are similar to some features of interest.
+Features of interest for viruses are:
+* behaviour and habitats occupied
+* genetic and structural similarity

 ### Nidovirales
 Coronaviruses belong to the order of Nidovirales.
 Nidovirales are positive single-stranded, non-segmented and enveloped RNA viruses.
 This means that their genetic material is encoded as a single positive strand of RNA - the same way as messenger RNA pieces of the cell.
 Enveloped means they have a membrane.
-Nidovirales share a gene expression pattern in which several genes are encoded on the same RNA piece in a nested way[todo add ref lai 92], that's where Nido comes from: Nidus means nest in latin.
+Nidovirales share a gene expression pattern in which several genes are encoded on the same RNA piece in a nested way[todo add ref lai 92].
+Moreover they form nest like structures inside the host cell where the new virions are assembled.
+So there are two possible causes for the name nido,  which means nest in latin.

 ### Coronaviruses
-The membrane is spherical and consists of structural proteins coated in a lipid bilayer aquired from the host cell, called envelope.
-Among the membrane proteins are large spike proteins.
-Theses spike protein point out of the spherical, which gives coronaviruses a corona (latin for crown or solar corona) like appearance under the electron microscope.
+The membrane is spherical and consists of structural proteins which are coated in a lipid bilayer aquired from the host cell.
+The membrane is called envelope.

-### coronavirus proteins
+#### coronavirus proteins
-[in work]
+[**in work and incomplete**]
 - structural proteins: used to give newly built viruses structure.
 These are the membrane proteins (E, S, M, [HE]) and the internal protein N stabilizes the RNA
 - diminish host defence
 - RNA dependent RNA polymerase
 - cleavage other proteins and RNA [to check]

+##### s protein
+Spike protein.
+These proteins point spike-like out of the spherical.
+This gives coronaviruses a corona (latin for crown or solar corona) like appearance under the electron microscope and therefore their name.
+##### rbd
+The RBD is located in the S1 part of the spike protein and bind to the ACE2 receptor.

 ### coronaviruses species